phpMussel/phpMussel/_docs/readme.en.txt

-     1 - Files are considered suspicious if they're known to be executable (PE files, Mach-O files, ELF/Linux files, etc) or if they're known to be of a format that could potentially contain executable data (such as executable macros, DOC/DOCX files, archive files such as RARs and ZIPS, and etc).
+     1 - Files are considered suspicious if they're known to be executable (PE files, Mach-O files, ELF/Linux files, etc) or if they're known to be of a format that could potentially contain executable data (such as executable macros, DOC/DOCX files, archive files such as RARs, ZIPS and etc).
 This is the default and recommended suspicion level to apply, effectively meaning that use of the Virus Total API would be for a second opinion for when phpMussel doesn't initially find anything malicious or wrong with a file that it considers to be